klbowman/Microbiome-Dashboard/README.md

 ### Installing

 * Clone this repository to your desktop.
-* For the simple map (Earthquake Map 1), navitage to the Leaflet-Step-1 directory and open index.html in your browser.
-* For the layerd map (Earthquake Map 2), navigate to the top level of the directory and open index.html in your browser.
+* Navitage to the home directory and open index.html in your browser.

 ### Data Sources